-A student who is admitted provisionally is subject to the following conditions:
+- A student who is admitted provisionally is subject to the following conditions: - a.
+The provisionally admitted student for the Summer Quarter is required to register for two courses for a total of six semester hours to be chosen from: - 3 semester hours -An English course to be determined by the Department of Languages based upon the student's SAT or ACT scores and high school English grades or the student's performance on a placement examination - 3 semester hours Smith College requirement - b.
+The provisionally admitted student for Fall, Winter, or Spring Quarters is required to register for two courses for a total of six semester hours and no more than nine semester hours to be chosen from: - 3 semester hours -An English course to be determined by the Department of Languages based upon the student's SAT or ACT scores and high school English grades or the student's performance on a placement examination

-- a.
-The provisionally admitted student for the Summer Quarter is required to register for two courses for a total of six semester hours to be chosen from: - .3 semester hours-An English course to redetermined by the Department of Languages based upon the student's SAT or ACT scores and high school English grades or the student's performance on a placement examination - ■ 3 semester hours Smith College requirement - b.
-The provisionally admitted student for Fall, Winter, or Spring Quarters is required to register for two courses for a total of six semester hours and no more than nine semester hours to be chosen from: - •3 semester hours An English course to be determined by the Department of Languages based upon the student's SAT or ACT scores and high school English grades or the student's performance on a placement examination - •6 semester hours Smith College requirements - c.
-The provisionally admitted student must attain an overall Q.P.A. of 2.0 in order to be allowed to continue at Houston Baptist University in the next term.
-If the student does not post a 2.0 Q.P.A. at H. B. U., he must take 12 hours at an accredited school before reapplying.
-Priority registration for the following term is not available for the provisionally admitted student. - d The transcript of the provisionally admitted student will reflect his admission stat us. - e Upon completion of a term with an overall Q.P.A. of 2.0, a student will become a student in good academic standing.
+- 6 semester hours Smith College requirements - c.
+The provisionally admitted student must attain an overall QPA of 2.0 in order to be allowed to continue at Houston Baptist University in the next term.
+If the student does not post a 2.0 QPA at HBU, he must take 12 hours at an accredited school before reapplying.
+Priority registration for the following term is not available for the provisionally admitted student. - d.
+The transcript of the provisionally admitted student will reflect his admission status. - e.
+Upon completion of a term with an overall QPA of 2.0, a student will become a student in good academic standing.
 This status will be noted on his transcript. - f.
-In addition to the regular application procedures, an applicant for this program must submit a personal statement of approximately two hundred fifty words discussing the applicant's educational and career goals and objectives and must submit two letters of recommendation. - 6.
-Adult Degree Achievement Program Today (ADAPT) The Adult Degree Achievement Program Today at Houston Baptist University is designed to provide an alternative educational opportunity to employed or otherwise occupied adults who cannot attend a more conventional schedule of course work.
-Admissions requirements include: - a.
-Completion of at least 64 semester hours of undergraduate course work from an accredited college or university. - b.
-Quality point average (QPA) of 2.0 on a 4.0 scale on all undergraduate course work transferring for credit toward the baccalaureate degree. - c.
-Students must have passed their twenty-fifth birthday by the date of enrollment for their first class in the ADAPT program. - d.
-Completion of a portfolio showing all prior post-high school education that may be considered for college credit.
-This is not required if the student has 76 hours of acceptable college credit. - e.
-Completion of application form, submission of transcripts from all previous colleges or universities attended, and payment of the application fee.
+In addition to the regular application procedures, an applicant for this program must submit a personal statement of approximately two hundred fifty words discussing the applicant's educational and career goals and objectives and must submit two letters of recommendation. - g.
+A student admitted provisionally is not eligible for financial aid until his status is changed to regular admission granted.